nbeddows/meen/README.md

 **3.** Run conan to install the dependent packages.
 - Using the default build and host profiles: `conan install . --build=missing`.
+- Using the default build profile targeting 32 bit Raspberry Pi OS: `conan install . --build=missing -pr:h=profiles/raspberry-32`.<br>
-- Using the default build profile targeting Raspberry Pi: `conan install . --build=missing -pr:h=profiles/raspberry`.<br>
+- Using the default build profile targeting 64 bit Raspberry Pi OS: `conan install . --build=missing -pr:h=profiles/raspberry-64`.<br>
 NOTE: when performing a cross compile using a host profile you must install the requisite toolchain of the target architecture (See Pre-requisites).

 This will (compile if required and) install the following dependent packages: